 4. Sudden Extreme Internal Pressure

 There is more to sneezing or coughing than meets the eye.
-When we do these bodily functions, our facial muscles contract to handle the sudden pressure.
+Our facial muscles contract to handle the sudden pressure when we do these bodily functions.
 This basically means our blood vessels are affected by pressure too.
 There is a chance that we could develop thread veins upon sneezing, coughing or vomiting if the internal pressure is too much for our veins to handle.
 Internal pressure could also be caused by outside factors including heavy weightlifting.
 Since older people have more fragile vessels, they have a higher chance of developing the condition from this factor.

 5. Injuries And Bruises

 Muscle injuries that leave bruises on the facial area could also rupture a blood vessel.
 This will, later on, result in thread veins.
 In some cases, the thread veins disappear once the bruise or injury heals.